jess-sheneberger/cockroach-cloud-golang/docs/CockroachCloudApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCockroachCloudListAvailableRegionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListAvailableRegionsRequest struct via the builder pattern

 Name | Type | Description  | Notes